yandex-cloud/docs/en/api-design-guide/concepts/standard-methods.md

    // Maximum number of results per response page.
    // If the number of results returned
-   // exceeds the value set in page_size, the service returns the field
+   // exceeds the value set in the page_size, the service returns the field
    // [ListDisksResponse.next_page_token].
-Use it to
+Use it
-   // get the next page.
+   // to get the next page.
    int64 page_size = 2;

    // Token of the requested result page.